 Digital development makes it possible to develop new educational materials for people with disabilities and to facilitate their integration.
 But the regulation of these new practices is intended to be reinforced by the public authorities.

 In the premises of the Arche in Paris, an association that welcomes people with disabilities, it’s snack time, and the good smells of chocolate cake are felt as soon as you enter.
 Behind the stove today, Mehdi and Masita, who come to l’Arche to take part in daily activities.

-The cooking recipe is one of the applications developed on tablets by Auticiel, a company which “puts digital technology at the service of the integration of disabled people with cognitive disorders”, specifies to Tech&Co, Sarah Cherault, president and founder of Auticial.
+The cooking recipe is one of the applications developed on tablets by Auticiel, a company that “puts digital technology at the service of the integration of disabled people with cognitive disorders”, specifies to Tech&Co, Sarah Chenault, president and founder of Auticial.